 - The frequency of prescribing antibiotics for uncomplicated URTI whenever patients requested was significantly associated with the perceived importance of reasons for unindicated antibiotic prescription including patients/carers’ expectation or request, being unable to ensure the return of patient for follow up, no time to explain why not indicated and fear of patient’s litigation.
 Among those reported "always"/"often"/"sometimes" prescribed antibiotics for uncomplicated URTI whenever patient requested, 30.9% and 26.9% considered “expectation/request of antibiotics by patients or carers” and “fear of patient’s litigation” respectively as important reasons accounting for unindicated antibiotic prescription and these proportions were significantly lower among those reported “rarely”/“never” (less than 25% and 15% respectively).

 Recommendations relevant to members of the public and patients

 Since patients’ self-medication with antibiotics was considered by most respondents an important driver of AMR, members of the public should be explained more about the disastrous consequences of AMR instead of merely asking them to stop practicing self-medication.

 With significantly more respondents who "always"/"often"/"sometimes" prescribed antibiotics for uncomplicated URTI upon patients’ requests considered “expectation/request of antibiotics by patients or carers” and “fear of patient’s litigation” as important reasons of unindicated antibiotic prescription, and a significant proportion of respondents were frequently requested by patients for antibiotics for cold/flu/URTI, patient education and expectation management should be enhanced in public promotional campaign.

-The executive summary can be accessed here.
+The executive summary and the full report can be accessed here.